DanielFergisz/RepairBox-PSX-XMB-Apps-Installer/README.md

 ### Maintenance uninstall

 Holding `L1 + R1 + L2 + R2` and pressing `TRIANGLE` opens a separate confirmation for removing **all** structurally verified manually installed XMB application partitions.
 This is not a single-app uninstall and should not be used for normal updates.

-Source code, third-party notices, and SHA-256 checksums for both ELF files are included in the GitHub package.